laurentlb/shader-minifier/README.md

 Renaming variables and functions in a compression-friendly way is difficult.
 Future versions of Shader Minifier may use different heuristics.

+## Current limitations

+- Macros can arbitrarily change the code.
+Shader Minifier does not try to take into account how the future effects of macro expansion interact with minification, and assumes that the source code is valid and can be understood and minified before macro expansion.
+This can result in minification breaking the code.

+- Function overloading is not well supported yet, in particular when the number of arguments is not enough to disambiguate.

+- In the context of demoscene, the compressed size of a shader is more important than the uncompressed size.
+As a result, Shader Minifier makes some assumptions that favor minimizing the compressed size of the minified shader.
+In some cases, the uncompressed size of the output the can end up larger than the input.

+- Shader Minifier tries to support GLSL and HLSL.
+Supporting similar but different languages means that it's not always possible to take full advantage of all minification possibilities, and that the less often used corners of a language might have undetected bugs.

 ## Feedback

 Please give feedback in the [bugtracker](https://github.com/laurentlb/Shader_Minifier/issues).